 Failure of a database process (TE or SM) is typically transient in that it can be restarted.
 For example, if a SM fails (perhaps due to power failure), you can usually resolve the failure (restore power) and restart the SM.
 In rare cases, storage media can suffer permanent failure that prevents the SM from being restarted.
 This results in the permanent loss of an archive or journal.
 A permanently failed database process cannot be restarted and so cannot resume serving the database.
 In the event that a database process has permanently failed, the solution is to replace the failed process with a running database process.
 For example replacing a failed SM with a running SM.

 An archive that permanently fails is no longer available.
 An unavailable archive may prevent a database being able to enforce durability.
 This can happen if you need to perform a cold restart of the database and the missing, failed archive is the only archive that contains one or more updates.

 Note: Where a database process fails and nodes in the domain can no longer communicate with each other, this may lead to a network partition condition.
-For information on network partition, see Examples of Failure Scenarios.
+For information on network partition, see Two Machine Minimally Redundant and High Availability (HA).